How to stop robocalls: Every way we know to block the annoying scam phone calls

 Nomorobo is the service that Verizon uses for its Fios users, but it also has a phone app.
 The service is free for VoIP users and costs $2 per month for mobile users.
 Additional services with similar capabilities include YouMail and RoboKiller.

-The Firewall app is only available on the iPhone ($599 at Apple) and does a fantastic job of blocking calls.
+The Firewall app is only available on the iPhone ($600 at Best Buy) and does a fantastic job of blocking calls.
 In the event you need to make a call that you'd rather not use your real phone number for, the $4-a-month subscription provides unlimited single-use fake phone numbers.

 Another option is to sign up for a free Google Voice phone number that you can use to sign up for things instead of giving out your real number -- and once the robocalls start coming in on that Google Voice number, use the block feature.
 Just know that blocking calls may end up being a lot of work, as robocallers are constantly spoofing different phone numbers.